Download these files.

 Back to Maya assign the texture to the car body material.

 Every time you edit and saved the image in Photoshop, you should press the Reload under the attribute of the texture to update the image.

-Note: The UV mapping is coorespond to any images assign to the material of the object. ie. color, bump or specular map share the same UV cooridinate.
-You can use one UV snapshot to create all different map.
+Note: The UV mapping corresponds to any images assigned to the material of the object. ie. color, bump or specular map share the same UV coordinates.